Buffalo Sabres Only Option: Rebuild Through the Draft

 Trade Deadline Challenges

-The 2019 NHL Trade Deadline is only three days away and so far the Sabres have made zero trades since the beginning of December.
+The 2018 NHL Trade Deadline is only three days away and so far the Sabres have made zero trades since the beginning of December.
 Botterill has witnessed general managers in Pittsburgh make the kinds of deals that are needed to win Cups and so he knows what’s fair and what isn’t.
-He recently made an offer of to general manager Pierre Dorion of the Ottawa Senators of two Amerks for Erik Karlsson but was hung up on when he went on to ask for a second-round pick as well.

-But that doesn’t sound fair at all, even if one of the Amerks offered was Alexander Nylander.

 There’s also been talk about Evander Kane getting traded away before the trade deadline but Botterill wants a first-round pick, a prospect, a conditional pick and a roster player in return.
 That might be fair if you consider who Kane might get traded to.
 If he gets dealt to a team fighting for a Wild Card spot – as in, if he’s traded to a half decent team or even a good team, his individual point production will probably increase.
 Kane is only 26-years-old and he still has the time and skill to shine – just not in Buffalo.